ietf-ccamp-wg/draft-ietf-ccamp-actn-poi-pluggable-usecases-gaps/draft-ietf-ccamp-actn-poi-pluggable-usecases-gaps.md

 (Note: why is this divided in two subsections.
 After all this is telemetry/PM reporting and listeners can subscribe to any of those.)

 #### Performance management of the ZR+ connection (OTSi service) (‘valid for coherent pluggable)
-Target is to have the basic performance parameters of each OTSi service running between two pluggables exposed towards the MDSC.
-Best for operators could be to defined TCA (Threshold crossing alerts) from MDSC for each OTSI service and be notified only when the Thresholds defined are not met?
+Target is to have the basic performance parameters of each OTSi service running between two pluggables exposed.
+Best for operators could be to defined TCA (Threshold crossing alerts) for each OTSI service and be notified only when the Thresholds defined are not met.
 Operator shall be able to decide which parameters and for which OTSi service.
 But all the parameters shall be visible if needed by operators.

-Note: Router shall provide also all the possible performance counters not only for OTSi service/Ethernet service etc. but also for the pluggable itself
+Note: Router shall provide also all the possible performance counters not only for OTSi service/Ethernet service etc. but also for the pluggable itself, as needed for p2p operations as well.

 As an example operators should have the ability to get visibility on pre-FEC-BER for a given OTSi service and see the trend before post-FEC-BER is affected